A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Acknowledgement

 \section{Acknowledgement}

-The authors acknowledge the financial supports from ALICE Project No. SR/MF/PS-01/2014-IITI(G) of Department of Science $\&$ Technology, Government of India.
-RR and ST acknowledge the financial support by DST-INSPIRE program of Government of India.
-The authors thankfully acknowledge the helps of Ashish Bisht, MSc student of IIT Indore for PYTHIA data generation.
-The authors further acknowledge the usage of resources of the LHC grid computing facility of VECC, Kolkata.
+The authors acknowledge the financial support from ALICE Project No. SR/MF/PS-01/2014-IITI(G) of the Department of Science $\&$ Technology, Government of India.
+R.R. and S.T. acknowledge the financial support by the DST-INSPIRE program of the Government of India.
+R.S. acknowledges the financial support from DAE-BRNS Project No. 58/14/29/2019-BRNS of the Government of India.
+The~authors acknowledge fruitful discussions with Jean~Cleymans and Anton Adronic.
+Further, we appreciate the help of Ashish Bisht, MSc student of IIT Indore, for PYTHIA data generation.
+Fruitful discussions with Suman Deb are highly appreciated.
+The~authors further acknowledge the usage of the resources of the LHC grid computing facility of VECC, Kolkata.